pombreda/swarming-go/isolateserver/README.md

 Smoke testing
 -------------

-To test this code, either upload to AppEngine or start a local instance and run:
+To test this code, either upload to AppEngine or start a local instance and run from the python client code:

-  $ ../../client/tools/isolateserver_load_test.py <host>
+  $ client/tools/isolateserver_load_test.py <host>

 Documentation